flenniken/statictea/docs/functions.md

 # fun_sub_fff

-Sub two floats.
+Subtract two floats.
 A warning is generated on overflow.

 ~~~
 sub(a: float, b: float) float